q3769/semver-maven-plugin/README.md

 ### Notes

-Unlike some other Maven versioning plugins, this one does not include or combine any extra functionalities beyond local version change.
+Unlike some other Maven versioning plugins, this one does not include or combine any extra functionalities beyond local POM version change.
 E.g., in and of itself, it does not communicate with any version control system or artifact repository.
-The plugin has one single concern on the project's definition - its version in the local `pom.xml` file.
+The plugin has one single concern on the Maven project - its version in the local `pom.xml` file.

 What prompted the effort of this plugin is to facilitate using CICD pipeline code/script to automate version increments.
 Manual version updates by developers would only be needed in rare scenarios such as changing the major version.
 The